Show Notes: Home Maintenance Quiz

 Consult An Electrician

 An electric car charging station doesn’t need any more power than a clothes dryer.
 That is to say, the vast majority (common Level Two designs) require a 240-volt source to operate properly.
 It shouldn’t be an issue for you to find a spot in your garage where you can tap into this level of power but you should still double-check with a professional electrician to make sure your home’s wiring can support 240-volts in the garage area.
 Follow this step even if you decide to do the work on your own.
-And don’t be afraid to call on an electrician to do the job if you aren’t comfortable working with electrical wiring.
+And don’t be afraid to call on a residential or commercial electrician to do the job if you aren’t comfortable working with electrical wiring.